NCAR/seqgentools/README.rst

     * "seqgentools" supports indexing of infinite sequences.
-    * "Product", "Permutations", "Combinations", "PermutationRange", and "CombinationRange" do not accept infinit sequence as their input(s).
+    * "Product", "Permutations", "Combinations", "PermutationRange", and "CombinationRange" do not accept infinite sequence as their input(s).
     * test codes in "tests" subdirectory could be a good place to start further investigation.
     * "Wrapper" sequence generator wraps Python sequence data types such as list, tuple, dictionary, string, set, etc.